Get the latest from TODAY

 But what's the perfect book to bring along that's worth those precious extra ounces in your carry-on?

 Savannah Guthrie recently asked her Twitter followers for reading recommendations for the 14-hour flight to Pyeongchang, South Korea, for the Winter Olympics.
-Nearly 1,000 people responded, and they did not disappoint.
+1,000 people responded, and they did not disappoint.

 TODAY has affiliate relationships, so we may get a small share of the revenue from your purchases.
 Items are sold by the retailer, not by TODAY.
 All prices are subject to change and items could sell out based on the merchant’s inventory.